Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Limit Government waste and interference.
 Stop Government corruption.
 For more information go to Cleveland’s campaign page.

 Platform: Ban assault weapons with few exceptions.
-Support law enforcement and de-escelation training.
+Support law enforcement and de-escalation training.
 Elleson has a limited campaign page here.

 Occupation: Software writer and folk singer.
 A limited campaign page found here.